 Ideal for: Medium/Larger organizations that have rather detailed and complex accounting needs and wish to drill down into more detail with QuickBooks reporting.

 What this does: There are many things going on with this particular setup.
 Each campaign has a unique mapping combination.
-For example, there are two appeals (2016 & 2017 Annual Appeal) that are mapped to go to the Annual Appeals service item while they will be given unique classes for the year the appeal occurred.
+For example, there are three appeals (Spring, Summer, and Fall) that are mapped to go to the Annual Appeals service item while they will be given unique classes for the year the appeal occurred.

 Additionally, these transactions are syncing to the BMO Deposit-to Account in QuickBooks.